 The Shyft Group to present at the Barclays Global Automotive and Mobility Tech Conference

-/EIN News/ -- NOVI, Mich., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. (NASDAQ: SHYF) (“Shyft” or the “Company”), the North American leader in specialty vehicle manufacturing, assembly, and upfit for the commercial, retail, and service specialty vehicle markets, today announced that Daryl Adams, President and Chief Executive Officer, and Jon Douyard, Chief Financial Officer, will present at the Barclays Global Automotive and Mobility Tech Conference on Wednesday, November 30, 2022.
+NOVI, Mich., Nov.
+29, 2022 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. SHYF ("Shyft" or the "Company"), the North American leader in specialty vehicle manufacturing, assembly, and upfit for the commercial, retail, and service specialty vehicle markets, today announced that Daryl Adams, President and Chief Executive Officer, and Jon Douyard, Chief Financial Officer, will present at the Barclays Global Automotive and Mobility Tech Conference on Wednesday, November 30, 2022.

 Management will host a fireside chat, including presentation and moderated Q&A, at 8:40 A.M.
 Eastern Time.
 The fireside chat will be webcast live and accessible on the Shyft Group Investor Relations website at https://theshyftgroup.com/investor-relations/